v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Adjusted lighting for all explosions and fire effects.
 - Sticky Grenades have been converted to throwable proximity mines.
 - Glowing Knives and Katanas.
+- Allows you to unequip weapon mods, and allows you to unequip sniper scopes.
+The mods and scopes auto-retrieve on weapon sell, drop, or disassemble.
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)